1) Things to do in Warsaw Poland: Take an alternative tour of Warsaw

 The access to the park and to the concert is free.

-30) Things to do in Warsaw Poland: The Vistula River.
+30) What to do in Warsaw in Summer: The Vistula River.
 "Everybody wants to be a Varsovian in Summer".

 As soon as the temperature rises, the Vistula shores get out of their winter lethargy and explode with life.